392 pp., 6.125 x 9.25, 20 halftones, notes, bibl., index

 Hardcover Available November 2021, but pre-order your copy today!

 In The Birth Certificate: An American History, award-winning historian Susan J. Pearson traces the document’s two-hundred-year history to explain when, how, and why birth certificates came to matter so much in the United States.
 Deftly weaving together social, political, and legal history, The Birth Certificate is a fascinating biography of a piece of paper that grounds our understanding of how those who live in the United States are considered Americans.

 Susan J. Pearson is associate professor of history at Northwestern University and the author of The Rights of the Defenseless: Protecting Animals and Children in Gilded Age America.

 For more information about Susan J. Pearson, visit the Author Page.

-“An exceedingly fine book, deeply and impressively researched, excavating a story that modern American historians simply did not know until now.”—Sarah E. Igo, author of The Known Citizen: A History of Privacy in Modern America
+“An exceedingly fine book, deeply and impressively researched, excavating a story that modern American historians simply did not know until now. . . .
+The scholarship is stellar: both thorough and thoroughly digested.
+And Pearson's discoveries about the part the birth certificate has played in American political, social, and organizational life are stunning.”—Sarah E. Igo, author of The Known Citizen: A History of Privacy in Modern America

 “This is an engaging and original book, interweaving social and political history to tell the story of a small document with a big impact on American life.
 What really stands out is the discussion of race—and how birth registration was not a neutral policy but one used to enforce the racial caste system in the U.S. for both African Americans and Native Americans.”—Lynn Weiner, author of From Working Girl to Working Mother: The Female Labor Force in the United States, 1820–1980